SnehanjanChatterjee/Cognizant-Internship/PHP/Assignments/Student Management System/README.md

 If user has no account, he can go to Sign Up page for registration.Upon successful registration message will be show.
 <br>
 User must enter password in valid format.
-I username and password matches, a session is created and user goes to dashboard.
+If username and password matches, a session is created and user goes to dashboard.

 ## Dashboard